 - Self-awareness – being reflective, understanding strengths and weaknesses, seeking feedback and higher levels of personal insight.

-Organisations can use both to broaden the thinking of high potential leaders and provide them with exposure to different perspectives and experiences that will give them the wisdom and level of agility they need as strategic leaders.
+Organisations can use both to broaden the thinking of high potential leaders and provide them with exposure to different perspectives, diverse experiences and growing and learning.
+This will help them build the insight and wisdom they need as strategic leaders.